XueliangHan/xuelianghan.github.com/draft/thought.markdown

 ----------------------------------
 * Answer
   * Ultimately, the tough questions' answer are go down to some fundamental thoughts like "what I pursuit?", "what I believe?", "who I want to be?".

+* Apply
+  * Theory/Principle, their mission is to be applied to solve problems.

 * Cognition
   * If you look back to the origin, you will find that all mistakes are from the wrong cognition at beginning.